buildkite/docs/pages/clusters/overview.md

 Learn more about working with clusters in [Manage clusters](/docs/clusters/manage-clusters).

->📘 Pipeline triggering
+> 📘 Pipeline triggering
-> Pipelines associated with one cluster cannot trigger pipelines associated with another cluster
+> Pipelines associated with one cluster cannot trigger pipelines associated with another cluster, unless a [rule](/docs/pipelines/rules) has been created.

 ### How should I structure my queues